designreuse/YouDrive/README.md

 4. Need better ui.
 5. All adds to the database return the added item's id or 0 if the addition failed
 6. All deletes and updates to the database return true if successful and false otherwise.
+7.

+Known Issues:

+1. managevehicles.jsp doesn't display the correct number of vehicles after adding a vehicle.
+Really weird bug because the vehicle is added to the database but just isn't showing up.
+Suspecting the session object needs refreshing.
+2. regular user creation not working yet.

 Users table